litmuschaos/test-tools/custom/pause/README.md

 # Pause

-Pause is a cli tool that can be used to begin a commands in paused state.
-It helps to perform some operations before the actual command execution like loading `cgroup`.
+Pause is a CLI tool that can be used to begin a command in paused state.
+It usually helps in performing some operations before the command is actually executed. execution like loading `cgroup`.

 ## Usage